kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## False Positives in Churn

-Some customers would stay anyway.
+Some customers would stay anyway
-Outreach costs money.
+Outreach costs money
 Tolerance depends on margin

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.